oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request.md

 One of the main advantages of `yarn-upgrade-all` is that it allows us to specify individual [dependencies to ignore](https://github.com/tylerlong/yarn-upgrade-all#ignore-some-packages).
-This useful when old versions of a package are still receiving security fixes or you just want to avoid or postpone the breaking changes introduced by major version bumps.
+This is useful when old versions of a package are still receiving security fixes, you're using an alpha/beta/rc version of a package, or you just want to avoid or postpone the breaking changes introduced by major version bumps.
 For example, here we are excluding three packages from the weekly upgrades with a bit of configuration in `package.json`:

 ```json
 "yarn-upgrade-all": {